Texada/date-picker/README.md

-⚠️ [DEPRECATED] react-bootstrap-datetimepicker
+# date-picker
 ===============================

-⚠️ This repository is not maintained anymore, please refer to this fork : https://github.com/YouCanBookMe/react-datetime

-This project is a port of https://github.com/Eonasdan/bootstrap-datetimepicker for React.js
+This project is a fork of https://github.com/quri/react-bootstrap-datetimepicker This project is a port of https://github.com/Eonasdan/bootstrap-datetimepicker for React.js

 Usage